 - Do I possess the willpower, skills, and resources to save more money, downsize my expenses, or increase my income streams while pursuing this adoption?

-- Will I be able to afford the increased costs of health insurance to cover the child I adopt?
+- Will I be able to afford the increased health insurance costs to cover the child I adopt?
 Are there other health insurance plans offered by my employer that can increase coverage or lighten the financial burden?

-- Should I increase my life insurance coverage, and if so, by how much?
+- Should I increase my life insurance coverage, and how much?
 Can I afford that?

 - What medical expenses should I anticipate for this adoption – do I have the financial resources to cover those?
 (This is particularly critical for those who pursue special needs adoptions.)

 - Will I need childcare?
 What kind of budget changes should I anticipate for that?

 - Does my current employer offer adoption assistance?
 Childcare assistance?

 This list of questions probably already feels overwhelming – talking about money can definitely increase one’s anxiety about a new venture.
 Rest assured, you don’t have to have all the answers to these questions now.
 However, you do need to know what questions about adoption you should consider.
 Once you identify which questions apply to your process, it can be beneficial information for creating a plan for the path ahead.